mvcds/my-library/books/never-split-the-difference/6 - Bend their reality/getting-a-salary-raise/Pleasant persistance.md

 The more you [[9 - A positive frame of mind|talk]] about [[Pivot to non-monetary terms|non-salary terms]], the more likely you are to [[1 - Negotiation is a process of discovery|hear]] their range of options.

-They can even counter with more money if they can't meet those non-monetary terms.
+They can even counter with more money if they can't meet those [[money|non-monetary]] terms.

 ---